-In this tiny ebook I’m going to show you how to get started writing 6502 assembly language.
 The 6502 processor was massive in the seventies and eighties, powering famous computers like the BBC Micro, Atari 2600, Commodore 64, Apple II, and the Nintendo Entertainment System.
-Bender in Futurama has a 6502 processor for a brain.
-Even the Terminator was programmed in 6502.

-(Actually, I’ve been reliably informed that 6502 processors are still being produced by Western Design Center and sold to hobbyists, so clearly 6502 isn’t a dead language!
-Who knew?)
+6502 processors are still being produced by Western Design Center and sold to hobbyists, so clearly the 6502 isn’t dead!

-Seriously though, I think it’s valuable to have an understanding of assembly language.
+I think it’s valuable to have an understanding of assembly language.
 Assembly language is the lowest level of abstraction in computers – the point at which the code is still readable.
 Assembly language translates directly to the bytes that are executed by your computer’s processor.
-If you understand how it works, you’ve basically become a computer magician.

 Then why 6502?
-Why not a useful assembly language, like x86?
+Why not an assembly language like x86?
 Well, I don’t think learning x86 is useful.
 I don’t think you’ll ever have to write assembly language in your day job – this is purely an academic exercise, something to expand your mind and your thinking.
-6502 was originally written in a different age, a time when the majority of developers were writing assembly directly, rather than in these new-fangled high-level programming languages.
+6502 was originally written in a different age, a time when the majority of developers were writing assembly directly, rather than in new high-level programming languages.
 So, it was designed to be written by humans.
-More modern assembly languages are meant to written by compilers, so let’s leave it to them.
-Plus, 6502 is fun.
-Nobody ever called x86 fun.
+More modern assembly languages are meant to written by compilers.

 Our first program

 Hopefully the black area on the right now has three coloured “pixels” at the top left.
 (If this doesn’t work, you’ll probably need to upgrade your browser to something more modern, like Chrome or Firefox.)